 11. Antigua Guatemala has a lot of Spanish Schools

 If you don’t want to learn in such an intense way then check notice boards in places like Cafe No Se or Rainbow Cafe for teachers offering private classes.
-I did both and after 3 weeks of intense classes I now just have one or two classes lasting ½ hours a week.
+I’ve also done Heart of Travels online Spanish for travel course and it was excellent.
+Click here to learn more.